bbeckenb/Wealth_and_Budget_App/README.md

 ## Description:
 This website acts as a personal finance dashboard.
-- It allows users to make a profile and pull financial data from all of their financial institutions into one place.
+- It allows users to make a profile and pull financial data from all of their Financial Institutions into one place.
-- The app itself aggregates balances from all of the user's accounts, displaying their overall worth (with and without loans).
+- The app itself aggregates balances from all of the user's Accounts, displaying their overall worth (with and without loans).
-- It uses graphics to illustrate the breakdown of the user's financial institutions and what percentage of their overall wealth is in each.
+- It uses graphics to illustrate the breakdown of the user's Financial Institutions and what percentage of their overall wealth is in each.
-- Below the dashboard there is an account-level breakdown of each financial institution listed that displays the individual balances based on account type.
+- Below the dashboard there is an Account-level breakdown of each Financial Institution listed that displays the individual balances based on Account type.
 - This was completed in approximately 60 hours as part of Springboard Software Engineering Program.

 ## Table of Contents